Travel fatigue and jetlag - what's the difference?

 Jetlag has a number of interpretations, mainly because we sometimes wrongly using the terminology to describe the fatigue that emanates from travel.
 The correct definition of jetlag is the uncurable biological function of trans meridian travel, where our bodies can’t catch up as quickly as the speed at which we’re travelling across multiple time zones.
 Neither supersonic jets nor Elon’s BFR (due to take us from London to Sydney in under an hour) will not reduce or reverse this biological process because the speed is irrelevant, it’s the number of time zones crossed that remains.

-When people complain of jetlag, they normal refer to feeling tired, lacking energy and struggling to sleep.
+When people complain of jetlag, they normally refer to feeling tired, lacking energy and struggling to sleep.
 These feelings can also be a result of the fatigue from travelling itself whereas jetlag is the altering of our circadian rhythms (our internal body clocks) to quickly adjust to the time zones crossed.

 If I fly east from wherever I am, roughly every 1000 miles I cross a time zone, where I have to add on an hour to my home time.
 If I fly west, I have to take an hour off.

 Home time is where I spend most of my life, so that’s where my body clocks are all in sync, supposedly.
 Let’s say I go to bed around eleven, get up at seven, and eat two to three meals a day, usually at the same time most days.
-I empty my systems at usually the same time every day and live a regular working life.
+I empty my systems usually at the same time every day and live a regular working life.
 I’m considered a normal average person as my body clocks controlling my mood, sleep cycle, and all my other functions are together in harmony.
 This is called ‘Circadian Rhythm’.

 But this finely tuned balance can be disrupted without even going anywhere, as we lay in at the weekends, catching up on sleep we’ve missed during the week.
 This disrupts our regular daily bodily pattern and is commonly known as ‘social jetlag’.
 Or if you work a nightshift, or have just become a new parent, you’ll be exposed to the same effects of jetlag without having left the country.